-Apart from attempting to boost brain functioning, it is essential to keep the stress levels down as it is known to cause neuronal changes and can cause further damage to an already fragile brain.
+Apart from attempting to boost brain functioning, it is essential to keep stress levels down as it is known to cause neuronal changes and can cause further damage to an already fragile brain.
 Meditation and relaxation exercises need to be practiced regularly to keep the anxiety levels in check and also to boost emotional well-being which has a positive impact on the brain.

-If you or your loved one is at risk for or has been diagnosed with dementia or Alzheimer’s, our team at Cadabam’s are available to offer our guidance and support to help slow down the progression of dementia.
+If you or your loved one is at risk for or has been diagnosed with dementia or Alzheimer’s, our team at Cadabam’s is available to offer our guidance and support to help slow down the progression of dementia.

 What are a few dementia exercises for memory?

 Several cognitive exercises have proven to show long-term benefits for people with dementia.
 A few include-

 - Playing board games or solving crossword puzzles